King's College (Pennsylvania): Academics

 King's College is an independent, coed, four-year Catholic college with 2,130 students.
 Founded in 1946 by Congregation of Holy Cross priests and brothers from the University of Notre Dame.
 King's academic programs are recognized by leading accrediting agencies, including the Association to Advance Collegiate Schools of Business (one of only 48 undergraduate schools of business in the country with this accreditation), the National Council for the Accreditation of Teacher Education, the Commission of Accreditation of Healthcare Management Education, the Accreditation Review Commission on Education for Physician Assistants, the Commission on Accreditation of Athletic Training Education, and the Middle States Commission on Higher Education.

 King's grants bachelor's degrees in 40 majors (business, education, humanities, sciences, social sciences, and allied health programs), 11 concentrations, and seven pre-professional programs.
 All of the degree programs at King's encourage students to develop practical experience and skills that prepare them to pursue rewarding and successful careers.
-The college's newest programs include civil and mechanical engineering and nursing.
+The newest programs include civil and mechanical engineering and nursing.
 The average class size is 18 with a student-to-faculty ratio of 12:1.
 The average GPA for entering first-year students is 3.4.

-The college has 152 full-time and 77 part-time faculty members.
+The institution has 152 full-time and 77 part-time faculty members.
 Eighty-five percent of full-time faculty members have PhD or an equivalent terminal degrees (graduate assistants do not teach courses).
 Seventy percent of all enrolled students graduate from King's, and 99 percent of graduates are employed or attend graduate school within six months of graduation.
 King's also offers a Master of Science (M.S.) degree in health-care administration, a Master of Education (MEd) degree in reading or curriculum and instruction, and a five-year physician assistant studies program leading to a master's degree.

 Student life

-The college has more than fifty student organizations.
-King's 25 NCAA Division III teams include men's baseball, basketball, football, ice hockey, golf, lacrosse, soccer, swimming, tennis, track & field, and wrestling.
+King's College has more than fifty student organizations.
+King's 28 NCAA Division III teams include men's baseball, basketball, football, ice hockey, golf, lacrosse, soccer, swimming, tennis, track and field, and wrestling.
 Women's sports include basketball, field hockey, ice hockey, lacrosse, soccer, softball, swimming, tennis, track & field, and volleyball.
-The college also offers rugby and cheerleading as club sports.
+It also offers rugby and cheerleading as club sports.
 Intramural sports include basketball, flag football, indoor soccer, racquetball, and dodgeball.

-Other co-curricular activities include academic clubs in almost every department: the King's Players (theater), Cantores Christi Regis (choir), Campus Ministry, the Experiencing the Arts Series, The Crown (student newspaper), the Regis (yearbook), and The Scop (literary magazine).
+Other co-curricular activities include academic clubs in almost every department: the King's Players (theater), Cantores Christi Regis (choir), Campus Ministry, The Crown (student newspaper), the Regis (yearbook), and The Scop (literary magazine).

-The college offers traditional dormitory housing and apartments.
-Traditional dorms include Esseff Hall (female freshmen only), Holy Cross Hall (male freshmen only), and Luksic Hall (a co-ed residence hall).
-Apartments include Alumni Hall (a four-story co-ed building), Flood Hall (co-ed), John Lane House (a three-story home), Gateway Corners (a three-story co-ed), and North Franklin Street (co-ed).
+The institution offers traditional dormitory housing and apartments.
+Traditional student housing options include Esseff Hall (female freshmen only), Holy Cross Hall (male freshmen only), and Luksic Hall (a co-ed residence hall).
+Apartments include Ryan Hall (a four-story co-ed building), Flood Hall (co-ed), and O'Hara Hall (a three-story co-ed).